-In February and March 2017, we drew 5,294,902 shares of common stock down from the Shelf Registration Statement and issued and sold 5,294,902 shares of common stock at a price of \$24.25 per share.
-We received total gross proceeds from the offering of \$128.4 million.
-After deducting underwriting discounts and commissions of \$7.7 million and offering expense of \$0.4 million, the net proceeds to us were \$120.3 million.
+In February 2017 and March 2017, we completed an underwritten public offering of 5,294,902 shares of common stock, at a price of \$24.25 per share.
+We received net proceeds from the offering of \$120.4 million, after deducting the underwriting discounts and commissions and offering expenses.